Vouivria: History

-The holotype, MNHN.F.1934.6 DAM 1-42, was found in a layer of the Calcaires de Clerval, possibly the Tidalites de Mouchard member dating from the middle to late Oxfordian.
+The holotype, MNHN.F.1934.6 DAM 1-42, was found in a layer of the Calcaires de Clerval Formation, possibly the Tidalites de Mouchard member dating from the middle to late Oxfordian.
 Its age is likely between 163.5 and 157.3 million years.
 It consists of a partial skeleton lacking the skull.
 It contains five teeth, three neck vertebrae, two back vertebrae, the first four vertebrae of the sacrum, a front tail vertebra, ribs, both shoulderblades, the right coracoid, the right humerus, both ulnae, a right carpal, the first, second and third right metacarpals, the first phalanges of the first to fourth left fingers, two possible hand claws, the left pelvis, the right ischium, both thighbones, both shinbones, both calfbones, a left astragalus, the first left metatarsal and the first, second and third right metatarsals.
 The bones were recovered from a surface area of about thirty square metres.
 They were not articulated but roughly located in their natural position.
 From this it was concluded in 2017 that the animal had died in situ near a coastal lagoon, its weight forming a lens in soft chalkstone, and after an exposure of several years during which it was scavenged by theropods, was covered by a new chalk layer which protected the bones after hardening.